Talienhyung/hangman-web/README.md

 # HangManWeb

-Hangman is a classic word guessing game where players have to guess a word or phrase by suggesting letters.
+Hangman is a classic word guessing game where players have to guess a word by suggesting letters.
 Guess correctly to prevent the character from being hanged!
-A fun game to test your vocabulary and deduction skills."
+A fun game to test your vocabulary and deduction skills.

 ***
 ## Table of contents